Natpod/StatViz_INE_2020_Mortality/README.md

 # StatViz_INE_2020_Mortality
-Code and Description for Visualizations for the Master in Computational Biology Statistic Data Analysis and Visualization course in 2020 Mortality INE dataset(2022)
+Code and Description for Visualizations for the Master in Computational Biology Statistic Data Analysis and Visualization course in *2020 Spain Mortality INE datasets*(2022)
 Authors : Lucía Martín Fernandez, Ana Solbas Casajús, Ángela Gómez Sacristán and Natalia García Sánchez